juleast/GeneratePIF/readme.md

 ### What is this?

-This repo has scripts for generating custom PIF config files to use with PIF v14 and dev versions.
+- ~~This repo has scripts for generating custom PIF config files to use with PIF v14 and dev versions.~~
+- This script is now compatible with later versions supporting the property, `FORCE_BASIC_ATTESTATION`.
+  - If you wish to still use older PIF modules with the generated files, just remove the property in the JSON file.

 ### How to use this?